holmes1412/workflow-major/docs/en/about-service-management.md

     unsigned int dns_ttl_min;              ///< in seconds, DNS TTL when network request fail /**
  * - The max_fails directive sets the number of consecutive unsuccessful attempts to communicate with the server.
- * - After 30s following the server failure, upstream probe the server with some live client’s requests.
+ * - After 30s following the server failure, upstream probe the server with some alive client’s requests.
- * - If the probes have been successful, the server is marked as a live one.
+ * - If the probes have been successful, the server is marked as an alive one.
  * - If max_fails is set to 1, it means server would out of upstream selection in 30 seconds when failed only once */ unsigned int max_fails;                ///< [1, INT32_MAX] max_fails = 0 means max_fails = 1
     unsigned short weight;                 ///< [1, 65535] weight = 0 means weight = 1. only for master
-#define SERVER_TYPE_MASTER    0
-#define SERVER_TYPE_SLAVE     1
-    int server_type;                       ///< default is SERVER_TYPE_MASTER
+    int server_type;                       ///< 0 for main and 1 for backup
     int group_id;                          ///< -1 means no group.
 Slave without group will backup for any master };
 ~~~